 Get social … Not social media.
 Read books, meet people, take the time to talk with people face to face.
-Minimize the use of digital social media.
-It adds no value nor quality of life.
+Minimize the use of digital social media for those that you can meet in person on a regular basis.
+In person carries more gravity than any digital missive.

 Live Simply – The State of Mind award goes to Henry David Thoreau for his analysis of nature in his book “Walden”.
 The concepts of keep it simple are just as relevant today as it was in the mid 1800’s.
 You just have to stand back and look.
 I recommend you read the book “Walden”.
 Here are some basics from Wikipedia.
 Read More